Video: Why is inclusivity important?

 members of the university to acting inclusively.

 Things are changing in funding for disabled students - from 2016, the Disabled Students Allowance, which funds additional support and resources for our disabled students, including note-takers and specialist software, will change considerably.
 Universities will be expected to take more responsibility for supporting students with mild difficulties by creating a more inclusive learning environment, as part of their duties to provide reasonable adjustments under the Equality Act.
-Contact Disability Assist for more information about student funding.
+Contact Disability Services for more information about student funding.

 A commitment to equal access forms the basis of university teaching funding - Plymouth University’s Access Agreement which sets out how increased tuition fee income will be offset by scholarships and support so as not to disadvantage under-represented students in higher education.
 This policy states that Plymouth University will ensure that all students are enabled to gain access to and benefit from higher education provision and opportunities before, during and after graduating.
 A significant amount of teaching income is therefore premised on the provision of a teaching environment that includes and supports all students.
 See the widening participation web pages for more information on how Plymouth University supports otherwise under-represented groups to successfully progress to higher education.